Who was Gina sleeping with Peaky Blinders season 6?

 Conclusion:

-The mystery surrounding Gina’s secret lover in Peaky Blinders Season 6 continues to captivate fans.
-With the show known for its intricate plot twists and complex character relationships, viewers can anticipate an enthralling storyline that will shed light on Gina’s romantic entanglements.
-As we eagerly await the release of the upcoming season, the question of who Gina was sleeping with remains one of the most intriguing aspects of the show’s narrative.
+The mystery surrounding Gina’s secret lover in Peaky Blinders Season 6 continues to captivate fans worldwide.
+With the show known for its intricate plot twists and complex character relationships, viewers can expect the unexpected.
+As we eagerly await the release of the new season, the question of who Gina was sleeping with remains unanswered, leaving us eagerly anticipating the unraveling of this intriguing storyline.